wassa-workshop/wassa-workshop.github.io/_pages/2023/call-for-papers.md

 * May 22, 2023 – Notification of acceptance.
 * June 6, 2023 – Camera-ready papers due.
 * June 12, 2023 – Pre-recorded video due.
-* July 13 or 14, 2023 – Workshop. (exact date to be confirmed)
+* July 14, 2023 – Workshop. (exact date to be confirmed)

 Note that the shared tasks follow a different timeline that will be communicated separately.